 Persons who are inadmissible under any of these grounds do not qualify for the 212(d)(3) waiver.

-2. The waiver alone is not enough to overcome prior removal orders
+2. The waiver does not excuse you from prior removal orders

-Persons who have been previously removed from the U.S. and are subject to a 5, 10 or 20 year-bar to re-entry [under INA section 212(a)(9)(A)(i) and (ii)] must file a Form I-212, Application for Permission to Reapply for Admission into the United States after Deportation or Removal, in addition to the 212(d)(3) waiver request.
+Persons who have been previously removed from the U.S. and are subject to a 5, 10 or 20 year-bar to re-entry [under INA section 212(a)(9)(A)(i) and (ii)] must file for a Consent to Reapply or submit a Form I-212, Application for Permission to Reapply for Admission into the United States after Deportation or Removal, in addition to the 212(d)(3) waiver request.

 3. The grant of the waiver is completely discretionary

 It is within the complete discretion of the Admissibility Review Office (ARO), which is part of the U.S. Customs & Border Protection (CBP), to grant the waiver.
 When you need to receive a visa from the U.S. Consulate, you also first need to convince this agency or the U.S. Department of State to recommend the waiver for the request to be forwarded to CBP.